UPSCb/RnaSeqTutorial/README.md

+# Description
+A tutorial R package that describes the pre-processing of RNA-Seq data - from the raw (FASTQ) data to the alignment (mapping) to a reference genome - and its subsequent differential expression analysis at the gene and transcript level.

 # Installation
-You need to get the data from Box: https://umu.box.com/s/i8fho2wegvdz655vs5m7snp8bvf5jrct and put it at the root of the project for a complete build.